Implementing Sophos Firewall TLS Inspection Correctly

 - Open Security features > Web filtering.

-- Leave Use web proxy instead of DPI engine disabled if the SSL/TLS Inspection Rules should apply.
+- Leave Use web proxy instead of DPI engine deactivated if the SSL/TLS Inspection Rules should apply.

-If Use web proxy instead of DPI engine is enabled, web traffic goes through the Web Proxy.
-HTTP/HTTPS then follows different decryption settings than DPI-based SSL/TLS Inspection Rules.
+If Use web proxy instead of DPI engine is activated, web traffic runs through the Web Proxy.
+Then different decryption settings apply for HTTP/HTTPS than with DPI-based SSL/TLS Inspection Rules.
+Before rollout, it should be clear whether the environment uses Web Proxy or DPI, otherwise exceptions will be searched for in the wrong place later.

 You should not blindly decrypt everything.
 Good TLS Inspection starts with clear goals.